abrwn/get-file-object-from-local-path/README.md

 ## How to use

 The utility contains two functions:
-1. `LocalFileData`: an object constructor function that takes an absolute path as an argument
+1. `LocalFileData()`: an object constructor function that takes an absolute path as an argument

-Use this within a Node environment to construct a LocalFileData object, which contains the data required to construct a file object in the frontend client.
+Use this within a Node environment to construct a LocalFileData object, which contains all the data required to construct a file object in the frontend client.

 ```
 // Within node.js
 const fileData = new LocalFileData('path/to/file.txt')
 ```

-2. `constructFileFromLocalFileData`: a function to convert the provided LocalFileData object into a JS File object.
+2. `constructFileFromLocalFileData()`: a function to convert the provided LocalFileData object into a JS File object.
 This must be executed in the frontend code, which has access to the `window.File` constructor.

 ```
 // Within browser code
-const file = constructFileFromLocalFileData(fileData)
+const file = constructFileFromLocalFileData(fileData) // returns a JS File object
 ```

 Once created, this file behaves the same way as a JS File object created using an HTML file picker, for example.